 Household Lead Profiles

 A lead profile can help identify locations and sources of lead in household drinking water.
 Sources of lead may include plumbing fixtures, lead solder, or a water service pipe.
 Typically, profiles are conducted in homes that have had a recent water sample with elevated levels of lead.
-DC Water investigates these cases further to determine causes for unusually high lead levels and consequently share findings with customers.
+DC Water investigates these cases further to determine causes for unusually high lead levels and consequently share those findings with customers.

 Lead profiles involve a plumbing survey and water sampling.
-During a plumbing survey, a DC Water technician inspects the water service connection and household plumbing, and systematically collects samples to determine the composition of pipes and fixtures in the house.
+During a plumbing survey, a DC Water technician inspects the water service connection, household plumbing, and systematically collects samples to determine the composition of pipes and fixtures in the house.
 The technician collects over a dozen samples to assess the presence of lead in water in different sections of plumbing at that time to best identify possible sources of lead throughout the house.